 - Occurs during the school day on school property, on a school bus, or at a school-sponsored activity, or before or after the school day on a school bus or at a school-sponsored activity; or does not occur during the school day on school property, on a school bus, or at a schoolsponsored activity and can be shown to pose a clear and substantial interference with another student`s right to access educational programs.

 Bullying incidences are subject to report requirements of the Vermont Secretary of Education.
-All CCSU schools will collect data on the number of reported and verified incidents of bullying.
-For more information on the bullying, please see policy J01 on the CCSU site.
+All EWSD schools will collect data on the number of reported and verified incidents of bullying.
+For more information on the bullying, please see policy C10 on the EWSD website.

 Examples of harassment based or motivated on the characteristics outlined above can include: